-Pascha Break-Fast Potlucks After Paschal services Saturday night/ Sunday morning as well as after Paschal Vespers on Sunday afternoon there are potluck meals for everyone to celebrate together.
+Pascha Break-Fast Potlucks After Paschal services Saturday night/ Sunday morning as well as after Paschal Vespers on Sunday afternoon and after Divine Liturgy on Bright Monday there are potluck meals for everyone to celebrate together.
 Please see the sign-up sheets in narthex to signup to bring something to share.

 Basket Blessings After Services Pascha Night & Sunday Afternoon People are encouraged to follow the tradition of bringing a basket full of Paschal foods to be blessed.
 Blessings will occur after the Paschal services Saturday night/Sunday morning and after Paschal Vespers on Sunday afternoon in the church hall.
 Easter Bake Sale Thank you for all our Supporters & all our Workers!
-While the final numbers are not yet in, we have once again raised about \$8,000 through our Auxiliary's loving hard work.
 We are grateful for their efforts and for everyone who supported this year's bake sale!
 BE SURE TO PICK UP YOUR ORDER TODAY IF YOU DIDN'T AS YET.